Apple Granola with Walnuts – tastes like apple crisp!

 Although this apple granola recipe uses dried apples, not fresh apples, it still encompasses all those great flavors of fall.
 Apple granola with walnuts tastes like you’re eating a bowl of apple crisp–for breakfast!

 How to make this Apple Granola:

-You make apple granola like any other granola.
-It’s just like this homemade granola recipe with pecans and almonds.
+Apple granola is easy to make, it’s like any other granola.
+The recipe is based on this homemade granola recipe with pecans and almonds.

 Mix the wet ingredients: oil, honey, maple syrup, vanilla and/or brown sugar if the recipe calls for it.
 Add the wet ingredients to the oat mixture and stir, stir, stir until everything is coated.

 Spread the granola on a large baking sheet and bake until crispy, stirring occasionally.
-Add the dried apples (or any other dried fruit) after the granola cools so they stay nice and chewy.
+Add the dried apples (or any other dried fruit) after the granola cools so the fruit stays nice and chewy.

 With this apple granola with walnuts and cinnamon, you’ll feel like you’re eating dessert for breakfast, and I promise, you’re not going to be mad about it!

 If you want to eat dessert for dessert, try this granola sprinkled on top of vanilla ice cream or homemade vanilla pudding with a drizzle of caramel (try my bourbon caramel for an especially amazing treat!).
 Or make actual apple crisp!
 I love this apple crisp with ginger.